-We then went to Wise, but have now found that Revolut offers the best exchange rate and low fees when it comes to foreign currencies.
+We then started using Wise, but have now found that our Revolut Business account offers the best exchange rate and low fees when it comes to foreign currencies.

 One of the main things to consider when choosing a travel card is the transfer fees!

 The Revolut card is known for having low transfer fees, especially compared to traditional bank accounts and other platforms such as Paypal.

 If you need to send money to other countries in Europe then you won’t encounter any fees.
 However, there will be a fee on every international transfer unless you opt for a paid Revolut business account.